JMoreira2Dev/JMoreira2Dev/README.md

 ###

-⚡ Check out my other account focused on cybersecurity, exploit development and tools for hacking or bug bounty: [Jsmoreira02](https://github.com/Jsmoreira02)
+⚡ Check out my other account focused on cybersecurity and hacking projects: [Jsmoreira02](https://github.com/Jsmoreira02)
+- I am a big fan of malware and exploit development, and I also have a lot of fun creating hacking tools.

 ###